PreetiPMishra-Codes/Hedge-Fund-Portfolio-Risk-Returns-Simulator/README.md

 ---

 ## A look at it

-*(Add your own screenshots here before submitting — this section is usually the first thing a reviewer actually looks at.)*
+Some Screenshots of the dashboard, graph and heatmap are attached in screenshots file

 ```
-Some Screenshots of the dashboard, graph and heatmap are attached in screenshots file

 ```

 ---